rtm/js-pick-notation/js-pick-operator.md

 ### Renaming

-We borrow some concepts used in restructuring assignments to provide renaming:
+We borrow some concepts used in restructuring assignments to provide renaming, using a colon:

     { p1: q1, p2 } # o   // {q1: o.p1, p2: o.p2 }